Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 DNS Leak problems and fixes

-This is one of the most common causes of DNS leakage for users who connect to the internet through different networks; for example, someone who often switches between their home router, a coffee shop’s WiFi and public hotspots.
+This is one of the most common causes of DNS leakage for users who connect to the internet through different networks; for example, someone who often switches between their home router, a coffee shop’s WiFi, and public hotspots.
 Before you connect to your VPN’s encrypted tunnel, your device must first connect to the local network.

 The Fix: